MPLS Segment Routing, Part 1: The Theory (Beginner’s Guide)

 Sorry for using swear words in that sub-title there.

 Segment routing is also sometimes called SPRING, which stands for Source Packet Routing In Networking.
 The “source routing” refers to the fact that the source router (which really means the ingress router to an LSP) decides the end-to-end path.
+This is as opposed to LDP or regular IP routing, where the path is decided on a hop-by-hop basis.

 Okay, fine.
 But how is using segment routing different to using LDP or RSVP?